Hyperbolic groups with planar boundaries: Introduction

 All these results will rely on a particular case for which we know that the action is already planar in the following sense.
-We shall say that a hyperbolic group has a {\it planar action} if its boundary admits a topological embedding into the two-sphere such that the action of every element of the group can be extended to a global homeomorphism.
+We shall say that a hyperbolic group has a {\it planar action} if its boundary admits a topological embedding into the two-sphere in such a way that the action of every element of the group can be extended to a global homeomorphism.
+Recall that a word hyperbolic is one-ended if and only if its boundary is non-empty and connected.

-\REFTHM{thm:main} Let $G$ be a one-ended hyperbolic group with a planar action and with boundary different from the sphere.
-Then $G$ is virtually a convex-cocompact Kleinian group if and only if $\confdim_{AR} G< 2$. \ENDTHM
+\REFTHM{thm:main} Let $G$ be a one-ended hyperbolic group with a planar action and with boundary non-homeomorphic to the sphere.
+Then $G$ is virtually isomorphic to a convex-cocompact Kleinian group if and only if $\confdim_{AR} G< 2$. \ENDTHM

-\begin{rmk} If, in the above theorem, the action is faithful and orientation preserving on its boundary, then the proof shows that the group is isomorphic to a convex-cocompact Kleinian group. \end{rmk}
+\begin{rmk} If, in the above theorem, the action is faithful and orientation-preserving on its boundary, then the proof shows that the group is isomorphic to a convex-cocompact Kleinian group; see also Corollary \ref{cor:planaraction} for a similar statement. \end{rmk}

+\begin{rmk} {\rm A similar statement than Theorem \ref{thm:main} holds for topologically cxc maps with planar repellors, see \cite{kmp:ph:cxci} for their definition and basic properties.
+But the complexity of the topology of the repellors and the lack of algebraic structure of such maps require to develop other ingredients, so it will be explained elsewhere.} \end{rmk}